Waguy02/NetFlow-Attack-detection/README.md

 ## Data Preprocessing

-- Write  a general preprocessing script callled : `netflow_v2_preprocessing.py` to clean the data and save the relevant features in new csv file
+- Write  a general preprocessing script called : `netflow_v2_preprocessing.py` to clean the data and save the relevant features in new csv file

 - Ensure that you also perform a randomized train/test split of the data in that script